20th Annual Multiple Perspectives Conference: Building Blocks for the Future

 Tuesday 4:00pm–5:45pm "Creating a Culture of Inclusion in Postsecondary Education" by Dan Habib

-If you are interested in only attending these sessions during the Multiple Perspectives Conference, sign up to receive information about how to connect.
+If you are interested in only attending these sessions during the Multiple Perspectives Conference, the links will be open and available on the Ohio State University ADA Coordinator's homepage on Monday, April 6th.

 President Elect of AHEAD; Assistant Vice President for Campus Life, Executive Director for Disability Resources and Housing & Residential Life, and Assistant Professor of Practice, The University of Arizona